mdubz44/A03/README.md

 You can edit your repositories using github and/or through a command line interface. while using a command line interface if you run 'git clone' command the existing repository will be targeted and clone will be created or in other words a copy of the targeted repository.

+When you change a file in your repository a commit should be made, which means to save your changes.
+Doing this will help a user keep track and record of the changes that were made when and by who.